 Let’s take a look at what each breed is known for in terms of personality and temperament.
 This can offer more insight into some of the traits a Pomeranian Rottweiler mix puppy may inherit from each parent dog.

-It is also worth noting here that if you have specific goals for personality and temperament, height or weight, and overall size, working with a breeder who breeds later generation (not F1, but F1b or later) may help you get closer to your goals.
+It is also worth noting here that if you have specific goals for personality and temperament, height or weight, and overall size, working with a breeder who breeds later generations (not F1, but F1b or later) may help you get closer to your goals.

 The Pomeranian purebred dog might be very small in size, but this dog is huge in personality.
 Many Pomeranian owners say this dog doesn’t seem to know he is small.
 The American Kennel Club (AKC) states that Pomeranians have a “big dog demeanor.”